robitalec/irg/README.md

 `irg` is an R package for calculating the instantaneous rate of green-up (IRG).
 It can be used to fit a double logistic curve to a time series of normalized difference vegetation index (NDVI) and calculate IRG, as described in Bischoff et al. (2012) [\[1\]](#references).
-At the moment, the `irg` package is designed to work with MODIS imagery, but we’re working on adding other approaches.
-IRG helps identify the timing of green-up and can be used to determine if migratory animals are “surfing” a green-wave of high quality forage or if non-migratory animals are selecting available resources at the peak IRG in their environments.
+IRG helps identify the timing of green-up and can be used to determine if migratory animals are “surfing” a green-wave of high quality forage or if non-migratory animals are selecting available resources at the peak IRG in their environments. ~~At the moment, the `irg` package is designed to work with MODIS imagery, but we’re working on adding other sensors~~.

+Update: we recently added an example Landsat 8 dataset.
+The `irg` package functions have been updated to be more flexible to different sensors.
+Let us know (open an issue!) if you use a sensor other than MODIS for calculating IRG.
+Thanks!

 ## Approach